deshine-VN/WPPS/README.md

 # WPPS - Wordpress Plugins Scan

 WPPS (Wordpress Plugins Scan) is a Python tool designed to scan and analyze WordPress plugins for security vulnerabilities.
-It provides a command-line interface for scanning plugins and generating reports.
+It provides a command-line interface for scanning plugins and detecting vulnerabilities.

 ## Features